tinacms/tina.io/content/docs/tina-cloud/dashboard/projects.md

 `https://<YOUR-SITE-NAME.com>`

-> Only the URL origin is needed.
+> For the Site URL, Only the URL origin is needed.
 There is no need to include the path to any specific pages.

+##### Glob Patterns

+Tina also supports Glob patterns for the Site URL.
+This can be useful if you want to allow editing on dynamic preview deployments.

+E.g. on Vercel this may look like: `https://<VERCEL-PROJECT-NAME>-*-<VERCEL-ACCOUNT-OWNER>.vercel.app`

 ### 4. Using the project